g00364787/52446-fundamentals-of-d-a/README.md

 ### Latest version of Python Notebook file is:
 14. GMIT-FUND-D-A-Assignment2018--20181110A.ipynb = Jupyter notebook file (Anaconda3 64bit)
 ### (the highest date and revision letter contains the latest updated notebook file)
+### (I do this when creating when creating presentations/projects/reports to reduce data loss in the event of a hard disk fail)